tnballo/high-assurance-rust/CONTRIBUTING.md

 <a href="mailto:contact@highassurance.rs">**contact@highassurance.rs**</a>

-## Files to Change for a PR
+## Files to Change in a PR

 Please only modify `.md` files or `.rs` files.
 We'll generate the book using a local copy of the [`mdbook`](https://rust-lang.github.io/mdBook/) binary.
-This eliminates the need to review large diffs which may include JavaScript code.
+This eliminates the need to review large diffs which may include generated JavaScript code.

 ## Adding Yourself to the Community Contributors List

-If this is your first PR, please add your GitHub username/URL to the "Community Contributors" list here(TODO: LINK!).
+If this is your first PR, please add your GitHub username/URL to the "Community Contributors" list [here](./src/chp1/about_the_team.md#community-contributors).
 Be sure to maintain alphabetical order.

 If you open an Issue and a fix or update is made, you can open a subsequent PR adding yourself to the list and referencing the relevant issue.